 While there are not a significant number of places where your dog can actually swim, there are plenty of places and ways for them to cool off.
 Some dog parks in the Las Vegas area have “splash pads” specifically for dogs or water features to cool off in.
-While this is not a deep enough area for swimming, it is a great solution if you want your animal to enjoy the water and get a chance to cool off.
+While these areas are not deep enough for swimming, it is a great solution if you want your animal to enjoy the water and get a chance to cool off.

 These are two dog parks you should check out if you want your pups to cool off while they play:

 - Heritage Bark Park: Located in nearby Henderson, this dog park has been compared to Disneyland by visitors.
-With multiple areas for all sized dogs and a splash pad for your dog to cool off, this is a great place to take your dog for some water fun.
-The splash pad is definitely the highlight for many visitors, along with the clean and spacious facilities.
+With multiple areas for all-sized dogs and a splash pad to cool off, this is a great place to take your dog for some water fun.
+The splash pad and the clean and spacious facilities are definitely the highlights for many visitors.

 - Barkin’ Basin Dog Park: Located in Las Vegas, is a popular dog park for off-leash fun with your pup.
-It’s a large area that has separate areas for both large and small dogs.
-There are water spigots located throughout the dog park for dogs to drink water and cool off in the warm Vegas weather.
+It’s a large area with separate areas for both large and small dogs.
+Water spigots are located throughout the dog park for dogs to drink water and cool off in the warm Vegas weather.

 Finding swimming areas for dogs in the Vegas area is a bit difficult.
 There are not many public swimming locations for dogs exclusively, and the nearby national recreation areas only allow limited access for dogs to swim.
-Attending the events held at the end of the summer is really your best opportunity to take your dog swimming officially in the area.
+Attending the events at the summer’s end is your best opportunity to officially take your dog swimming in Vegas.

 The best option for dog-friendly pools in Las Vegas is if you have friends who will let your dog swim in their pool or have access to a private beach in the area, this might be the most consistent option for swimming!
-If not, you’ll need to look for the more remote locations on Lake Mead, Lake Las Vegas or wait for one of the puppy swimming events.
+If not, you’ll need to look for the more remote locations on Lake Mead or Lake Las Vegas, or wait for one of the puppy swimming events.

 Can dogs get fleas in Las Vegas?
 Find out in our article here.